fractalide/fractalide/fractals/README.md

 ### Who?

-Anyone making high quality, documented components, subnets and contracts may plug into this folder hierarchy.
+Anyone making high quality, documented nodes, subgraphs and edges may plug into this folder hierarchy.
 We use the [C4](../CONTRIBUTING.md) so your `fractals` will be merged in quickly.

 ### Where?